dberg258/Jeopardy-Ticket-Detector/README.md

 Configuration:

-1- Create a folder to host the project files and provide the file path:
+1- Create a folder to host the project files and provide the file path in jeopardy_email.cpp:

     char path[] = "<path to project folder>";

-2- Provide either the email or phone number you would like to be contacted at:
+2- Provide either the email or phone number you would like to be contacted at (jeopardy_email.cpp):

-    (Only fill out one of the below variables; comment the other) char to[] = "<phone number>@vtext.com"; // this is for a Verizon number; check the phone_urls file for other carriers char to[] = "<e-mail>";
+    (Only fill out one of the below variables; comment the other) char to[] = "<phone number>@vtext.com"; // this is for Verizon; check the phone_urls file for other carriers char to[] = "<e-mail>";

 3- Change the file path in "jeopardy_script.sh":